 Some freelancers offer lyric writing, while others provide custom poetry for any occasion.
 The downside with Fiverr is that although you can price your services however you like, there is a lot of competition.

 But if you can find a unique angle for your poetry-writing services, you can do quite well.

 If you are crafty as well as a poet, you can print your poems on fancy paper and frame them to sell on Etsy.

-You could also publish your prose on other items like greeting cards, t-shirts, or mugs.
+You could also publish your prose on other items like greeting cards, t-shirts, platters, Cricut crafts, or coffee mugs.
 The possibilities are endless!
 (These five tips can help you get started on Etsy if you’re new to the platform.)